 We also decided to keep a hanging chair in her room.
 In our last house Avé had the hanging white rattan chair and Goldie had the natural color.
 When we got Avé the white bed I decided to swap the chairs for the girls.
 If you have ever considered a hanging Rattan chair I have a whole review on them in this post that you might find helpful.

 The last piece of furniture was her dresser.
 We actually originally did this for her dresser, but I ultimately decided to change it AGAIN and did this resin DIY on her IKEA dresser.
-I will have a full blog post on how to make that this week.

 We actually have that same dresser in Jack’s room in its original state and I just love the size and storage it offers.
 Avé’s room couldn’t do anything much wider, but I wanted to keep her dresser low enough that she could use the top of it while she is so young.